 Click on COURSES in Canvas, follow these instructions to enable ASU Library Reading Lists

-3. SAVE to Finalize Enabling ASU Library Reading Lists
+3. Find ASU Library Reading Lists on the bottom menu

 1. Click on the "My lists" tab on the left hand side of the page.
 From here, instructors can select the "New List" button to create a list from scratch.